UKCloud/documentation/articles/managed-services/man-monitoring-sco.md

 Alert Code     | Alert Type | UKCloud Action
 ---------------|---------------|---------------
 E1   | Critical            | 1 - Incident Logged against the Escalation Contact via the UKCloud Portal<br>2 - Email notification to Escalation Contact with ticket details (Automatic by Ivanti)<br>3 - Ticket remains on **Logged** until customer acknowledges and closes the incident via the UKCloud Portal <br>4 - (OPTIONAL) Phone call to Escalation Contact; if no response then voicemail and update ticket with voicemail details
-E2    | General           | 1 - Incident Logged against the Escalation Contact via the UKCloud Portal<br>2 - Email notification to Escalation Contact with ticket details (Automatic by Ivanti)<br>3 - Ticket remains on **Logged** until customer acknowledges and closes the incident via the UKCloud Portal <br>4 - Ticket will automatically be closed if no further update is received after 7 calendar days
+E2    | Major           | 1 - Incident Logged against the Escalation Contact via the UKCloud Portal<br>2 - Email notification to Escalation Contact with ticket details (Automatic by Ivanti)<br>3 - Ticket remains on **Logged** until customer acknowledges and closes the incident via the UKCloud Portal <br>4 - Ticket will automatically be closed if no further update is received after 7 calendar days

 ### Service level exclusions